ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d4 - a - (REVIEW) React  Lifting State Up .md

 ## Display number of movies in the Header component

 - Step 0 (in case we we haven't done it yet).
-  - Display number of movies in `Main.js` (according to the filter criteria)
+  - Display number of movies in `MovieList.js`
   - Note: many students solve it adding a new stateful variable (introduce the concept of "SINGLE SOURCE OF TRUTH")

 - Step 1: